 In 1882, when Alexander was 17, the family relocated to Milwaukee.
 His father continued his work as a mining engineer and apparently worked out of his home.
 Young Alexander attended Marquette University for a year, then worked as clerk and later as a draftsman in 1886.
 It is said that he worked for James Douglas, and spent his summers in the offices of Howland Russel and George B. Ferry.
 Alexander went on to study architecture at Cornell University in New York.
 His brother Franz C. had various occupations including clerk and postal clerk before embarking on a law career starting in 1889.
-Over the years he had a variety of partners but established McElroy & Eschweiler in 1895, a partnership that would last into the 20th century.
+Over the years Franz had a variety of partners but established McElroy & Eschweiler in 1895, a partnership that would last into the 20th century.
 Franz was later a Justice of the Wisconsin Supreme Court.
-(Shirley du Fresne McArthur, North Point Historic Districts- Milwaukee, Milwaukee, Wisconsin: North Point Historical Society, 1981. page 169; Milwaukee City Directory)
+(Shirley du Fresne McArthur, North Point Historic Districts-Milwaukee, Milwaukee, Wisconsin: North Point Historical Society, 1981. page 169; Milwaukee City Directory)

 The Eschweiler family moved about in the city living at 534 Broadway (old number) in 1883, at 643 Jackson (old number) in 1884, at 601 Jackson (old number) in 1885 before settling in at 72 Farwell in 1886.
-This by the way is the same year that Paul Weise moved to the corner of Farwell and Albion, just a short distance away.
-It is interesting to speculate about the possibility of Weise meeting members of the Eschweiler family through proximity in the neighborhood or perhaps the family needing the services that Weise provided.
+This by the way is the same year that Paul Weise moved to the corner of Farwell and

+Albion, just a short distance away.
+It is interesting to speculate about the possibility of Weise meeting members of the Eschweiler family through proximity in the neighborhood.
+Weise family lore indicates that the Eschweiler's did purchase furnishings from Weise.